psavery/avogadro-static-binary-plugins/README.md

   - Linux's `ldd` Program Works
     - Start up terminal and run `ldd` on the executable
     - Desired output: `	not a dynamic executable``
+    - Note that the binary may depend on c++ (and others such as gfortran) runtime libraries, but it must be done with caution.
+Prefer compiling on an older operating system if this route is taken.

 ## Examples
 ### YAeHMOP